MissPixxie/2d-javascript-game/README.md

 # Birthday game for my bf
-He's not a "stuff" guy but he likes Suduko and mind puzzles so I made this game for him that will lead him to his actual present which is a Rubiks cube.
+I made this game for him that will lead him to his actual present which is a Rubiks cube.

 The scene is our appartment.
 When you walk up to the table a popup shows with a text that is encrypted.